Puppey

 Clement Ivanov (born 6 March 1990), better known as Puppey, is an Estonian professional Dota 2 player for Team Secret.
 He is the founding member of Team Secret.
 Together with Natus Vincere, Puppey won The International 2011 in August 2011 for a one million dollar first place prize.
 They also took runner-up for the next two Internationals.

-Dota
+DotA

 Puppey began his esports career in 2007, joining team Xero Skill.
 Puppey had a successful DotA career playing for top teams, such as KingSurf.international, Nirvana.international, and Team Na'Vi.
 His final Dota LAN match was a win with Na'Vi at Asus Open Summer 2011.

 Dota 2

 With Natus Vincere

 Puppey started his first steps into the DotA 2 competitive scene with Natus Vincere among players such as Dendi and Artstyle, as they competed in The International 2011.
 They went undefeated throughout the whole tournament, winning the then-big US$1,000,000 grand prize.
 They also won the Electronic Sports World Cup 2011 and took home US$12,000.
 In both of these tournaments, he demonstrated fantastic prediction with the hero Chen's ability to send his teammates back to base.
 Puppey became Natus Vincere's Captain after ArtStyle departed from the team in October 2011.

 After winning those two tournaments, Puppey went on to have a place on the podium for 31 out of 32 different tournaments in from 2011 to 2013, winning tournaments such as the Alienware cup, StarLadder Star Series Season 7 and The Defense Season 4.
 He also achieved second place in The International 2012.

 After winning the Dota 2 Champions League Season 2 in 2014, things began to go south for Puppey, getting a 7-8th place at The International 2014, Puppey suddenly left Natus Vincere with Kuroky.
 The community started saying rumors about why he would leave a team he stayed with for four years.